 Restoring a Supreme Model 560-A Vedolyzer

-Basically, it is the combination of a VTVM, a wavemeter, and a 3" oscillograph, and also functions as a signal tracer and multiple monitoring system.
+In a nutshell, it is the combination of a VTVM, a wavemeter, and a 3" oscillograph, and also functions as a signal tracer and multiple monitoring system.
 The Vedolyzer was the main instrument of Supreme's new dynamic analysis system called "See The Signal".

 The first ad I have found for the original 560 is from the June 1939 issue of Service magazine where it is advertised alongside the also new model 561 signal generator.

-Basically, it is the combination of a VTVM, a wavemeter, and a 3" oscillograph, and also functions as a signal tracer and multiple monitoring system.
+In a nutshell, it is the combination of a VTVM, a wavemeter, and a 3" oscillograph, and also functions as a signal tracer and multiple monitoring system.
 The Vedolyzer was the main instrument of Supreme's new dynamic analysis system called "See The Signal".

 The first ad I have found for the original 560 is from the June 1939 issue of Service magazine where it is advertised alongside the also new model 561 signal generator.

-This was exciting, new hi-tech stuff for servicing radios in 1939, and with names like the "Vedolyzer" and "Audolyzer" how much more Buck Rogers could you get. |
+This was state-of-the-art for servicing radios in 1939, and with a name like the "Vedolyzer" how much more Buck Rogers can you get. |

 By October 1940 the 560-A was already being advertised in Radio Retailing magazine, and this January 1941 ad from Radio Service Dealer magazine offers the updated 560-A Vedolyzer in combination with Supreme's updated model 561 AF/RF generator.
 The 560-A also has a full page devoted to it in Supreme's 1941 catalog.

-I finally found a nice model 561 to pair with the Vedolyzer.
-Its restoration is the subject of a seperate page.
+I finally found a nice model 561 to pair with my Vedolyzer and its restoration is the subject of a separate page.
 FYI: Check out Mr. Carlson's Lab on YouTube where he has a 4-part series on restoring a Vedolyzer, and as always he does a masterful job.
 His videos will be a great reference for restoring this one. |

 The manual available online for the 560-A is from S/N 364, the one in Mr. Carlson's videos looks to be in the 400's, and I've seen a photo online of another in the 500's, so Supreme made hundreds of the "A" model.
 And the "A" schematic is in the September 1945 edition of Radio Service Dealer magazine (RSD), which is available online.
+A description of the 560-A and the schematic is also on pages 256 - 258 of the American Television, Inc. book "Radio Servicing Fundamentals" (1947, 2nd Edition).

 The manual available online for the 560-A is from S/N 364, the one in Mr. Carlson's videos looks to be in the 400's, and I've seen a photo online of another in the 500's, so Supreme made hundreds of the "A" model.
 And the "A" schematic is in the September 1945 edition of Radio Service Dealer magazine (RSD), which is available online.
+A description of the 560-A and the schematic is also on pages 256 - 258 of the American Television, Inc. book "Radio Servicing Fundamentals" (1947, 2nd Edition).

 The front panel is in very good condition, no big scratches or dents, and it will clean up nicely.
 All the knobs are there and the only parts that might need changed are the old Amphenol microphone-style input connectors.